 Financial columnist Brett Arends puts it into perspective just how huge this development really is: “For the first time since Ulysses S. Grant was president, America is not the leading economic power on the planet.”

 An easier way to comprehend PPP is by using The Economist’s Big Mac Index, a “lighthearted guide to whether currencies are at their ‘correct’ level.”
-The index takes into the price of McDonald’s signature sandwich in several countries and compares it to the price of one here in the U.S. to determine whether that certain currencies are undervalued or overvalued.
+The index takes into account the price of McDonald’s signature sandwich in several countries and compares it to the price of one here in the U.S. to determine whether those currencies are undervalued or overvalued.
 A Big Mac in China, for instance, costs $2.77, suggesting the yuan is undervalued by 42 percent.
 The same burger in Switzerland will set you back $7.54, making the franc overvalued by 57 percent.

 Earning More in a Low Interest Rate World

 From what we know, the Federal Reserve is the only central bank in the world that’s considering raising rates sometime this year, having ended its own QE program in October.

 Last month we learned that the Consumer Price Index (CPI), or the cost of living, fell 0.4 percent in December, its biggest decline in over six years.
 We’re not alone, as the rest of the world is also bracing for deflation: